xmos/lib_xud/README.rst

 Known Issues
 ............

-  * Operation on XS3 based devices only supported at 700MHz
   * SOF tokens are not CRC checked on XS3 based devices (see tests/test_sof_badcrc)
+  * Documentation not updated for removal of XS1 and addition of XS3 based devices

 Software version and dependencies .................................